 Girls join the Sixth Form at Heathfield after progressing through the school from the age of 11 or 13.
 We also welcome applications for entry into the Sixth Form from girls at other schools, nationally and internationally.
-Girls join either as a boarder or as a day girl.

 Academically, girls are expected to take 3 A Levels and will be guided on their subject choices.
 Heathfield offers a full programme of A Levels which is detailed within this guide.